vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Retrieve a list of resources allocated

 ## vdnScopes
+A network scope is the networking infrastructure within provider virtual datacenters.
 Read all scopes (transport zones), or create a new scope (Transport Zone).

 ### /2.0/vdn/scopes

 * **get** *(secured)*: Retrieve a list of all known VDN Scopes / Transport Zones
 * **post** *(secured)*: Create a new Transport Zone.
 Note that you can only add one initial cluster when creating the TZ.
+You must specify the clusters that are to be part of the network scope.
+You must have the VLAN ID, UUID of the vCenter Server, and vDS ID.

 ### /2.0/vdn/scopes/{scopeId}
 Read, update and delete an existing scope (transport Zone)

 * **get** *(secured)*: Retrieve the properties of an existing network scope
-* **post** *(secured)*: Updates a transport zone, you can add a cluster to or delete a cluster from a transport zone
+* **post** *(secured)*: Updates a transport zone, you can add a cluster to or delete a cluster from a transport zone.

 * **delete** *(secured)*: delete a transport zone